LondonHackspaceAI/common/Plans.md

     - parallel programming in Julia (Christian)

+* installed Debian and Julia on the Borg (Christian), Debian is still in the chroot, but it works now for (non-LDAP) user accounts (switched over to sysv init)

 ## Next steps

-* install Debian and Julia on the Borg (Christian)
+* install LDAP user accounts in the chroot (and separate home from ubuntu)?

 * install [Torch](http://torch.ch/) on the Debian on the Borg?
 (Bob has been using it.)
 Figure out why it doesn't use the available